All Episodes

 Thanks, Rush.

-We've lost all of our trauma one hospitals in Tucson.
+We've lost all of our Trauma-One hospitals in Tucson.

-We're down to one trauma one hospital, and we have listen to this, Davis Mother, Air Force Base, University of Arizona.
+And we have, listen to this, Davis Mothan Air Force Base, University of Arizona.

 Are these hospitals by any chance closing because they're being flooded with illegals who don't pay the bill and can't pay the bill?